 Harrington, Vanier, and Holy Cross are located on the main campus and offer students convenient access to classes, faculty offices, the library, fitness centre, study spaces, and other frequently used student facilities.

 The recently renovated Harrington Hall includes updated single and double rooms, kitchens, lounges, and bathrooms.
 Harrington Hall is located directly adjacent to George Martin Hall, giving residents easy access to the main dining hall on campus.
-Bathrooms are shared spaces, and wings are assigned by gender, with one wing designated as gender-inclusive.
+Bathrooms are all-gender spaces, and all wings are gender inclusive with roommates being gender specific.
 Harrington is steps away from study spaces, classrooms, the fitness centre, faculty offices, and more.
 The ground level of Harrington is designed for accessibility offering a number of barrier free rooms and accessible friendly washroom and bathroom.

 Vanier Hall is the only all-female residence at St. Thomas and includes single and double rooms.
 Vanier is located on the opposite side of George Martin Hall as Harrington Hall, and offers close proximity to the main dining hall, study spaces, classrooms, the fitness centre, faculty offices, the Vanier parking lot, and more.
 Residents living in Vanier enjoy a communal lounge, shared kitchen space, and shared bathrooms.